-Step 1.
-Install the top baffle plate, place both hands underneath the plate lift it, front on, over the baffle hangers and rest it hard up against the back wall

-Step 2.
-Install the rear and side liners, you will have a one piece rear liner.
-Put your rear liner into the back of the firebox then put in your side liners in to hold the rear liner in place.
-Make sure the smooth side of the liners are up against the firebox and the ribs are facing into the firebox running horizontally.

-Step 4.
-Install bottom firebricks, install the 4 firebricks horizontally into the bottom of the firebox.

-\\\Please note when cleaning your ash out of your heater leave an inch of ash over the top of your firebricks\\\
+- Step 1.
+Install the top 2 baffle plates, place both hands underneath the plate lift the plate up over the locating tab at the front of the firebox.
+Lift up the plate and slide towards you then push the plate to the back of the firebox over the baffle hangers and rest it hard up against the back wall. - Step 2.
+Install the rear and side liners, you will have 2 one piece rear liners.
+Put your rear liners into the back of the firebox, 1 on the left side and 1 on the right side, then put in your side liners in to hold the rear liners in place.
+Make sure the smooth side of the liners are up against the firebox and the ribs are facing into the firebox running horizontally. - Step 3.
+Install both Secondary Burn Bars into the cradles at the front of the top baffle plates. - Step 4.
+Install bottom firebricks, install the 8 firebricks horizontally into the bottom of the firebox. - Please note when cleaning your ash out of your heater leave an inch of ash over the top of your firebricks